|

 applicability of various field and laboratory data collection methods.

-- To enhance the skill level of the student in the application of the
+- To enhance the student's skill level in applying personal computers to

-- To expand the understanding of the student in the steps involved in
+- To expand the student's understanding of the steps involved in the process

 Course Learning Outcomes